CombustionToolbox/combustion_toolbox/README.md

 ## Acknowledgments

-A.C. is deeply grateful to Samuel Delbarre for his help in the validation and debuging process.
+A.C. is deeply grateful to Samuel Delbarre for his help in the validation and debuging process of the segregated method (deprecated).